Vera Drake

-Vera Drake is a 2004 British period drama film written and directed by Mike Leigh and starring Imelda Staunton, Phil Davis, Daniel Mays and Eddie Marsan.
+Vera Drake is a 2004 period drama film written and directed by Mike Leigh and starring Imelda Staunton, Phil Davis, Daniel Mays and Eddie Marsan.
 It tells the story of a working-class woman in London in 1950 who performs illegal abortions.

 The film was acclaimed, winning the Golden Lion at the Venice Film Festival and three BAFTA Awards.
 At the Academy Awards, it was nominated for Best Actress for Staunton, and Best Director and Best Original Screenplay for Leigh.

 Plot

 Vera Drake is devoted to her family, looking after her husband and children, her elderly mother, and a sick neighbour.
 Her shy daughter, Ethel, works in a lightbulb factory, and her son, Sid, tailors men's suits.
 Her husband, Stanley, is a car mechanic.
 Although Vera and her family are poor, their strong family bonds hold them together.
 During her working day as a house cleaner, Vera performs constant small acts of kindness for the many people she encounters, being eager to help others.